rramphal/hosts/README.md

 * When listing domains in `/data/blacklists` or `/data/whitelists`, only list the domain itself.
 * `www.` is prepended to custom lists domains automatically, but NOT to the sourced lists.
 * Commented lines begin with `#`.

+### Github Action

+This repo contains a Github action that automatically updates the lists periodically and on push.